andrew-zachary/andrew-zachary/README.md

 ## :gem: Latest Posts
 - <a href="https://dev.to/andrewzach/build-a-shopping-cart-with-alpinejs-3nkb">Build a Shopping Cart with Alpinejs.</a>
 - <a href="https://dev.to/andrewzach/hard-time-with-image-attribute-loadinglazy-alpinejs-can-help-4a05">Images Lazy Loading with Alpinejs.</a>
-- <a href="https://dev.to/andrewzach/basic-infinite-scroll-with-react-use-hooks-447l">Basic infinite scroll with react-use hooks</a>
+- <a href="https://dev.to/andrewzach/basic-infinite-scroll-with-react-use-hooks-447l">Basic infinite scroll with react-use hooks.</a>
-- <a href="https://dev.to/andrewzach/how-to-make-animations-with-vuejs-jp2">How to make animations with Vuejs</a>
+- <a href="https://dev.to/andrewzach/how-to-make-animations-with-vuejs-jp2">How to make animations with Vuejs.</a>
-- <a href="https://dev.to/andrewzach/creating-a-multilingual-registration-form-with-vuejs-vee-validate-and-vue-i18n-c07">Creating a Multilingual Registration Form with Vuejs</a>
+- <a href="https://dev.to/andrewzach/creating-a-multilingual-registration-form-with-vuejs-vee-validate-and-vue-i18n-c07">Creating a Multilingual Registration Form with Vuejs.</a>
-- <a href="https://dev.to/andrewzach/building-a-quiz-app-with-vuejs-pinia-12d6">Building a Quiz App with Vuejs Pinia</a>
+- <a href="https://dev.to/andrewzach/building-a-quiz-app-with-vuejs-pinia-12d6">Building a Quiz App with Vuejs Pinia.</a>
-- <a href="https://dev.to/andrewzach/creating-countdown-timer-with-vuejs-composables-m52">Creating Countdown Timer with Vuejs Composables</a>
+- <a href="https://dev.to/andrewzach/creating-countdown-timer-with-vuejs-composables-m52">Creating Countdown Timer with Vuejs Composables.</a>
+- <a href="https://dev.to/andrewzach/create-a-shopping-cart-with-vuejs-and-pinia-1ooc">Create a Shopping Cart with Vuejs and Pinia.</a>

 ## :skateboard: Currently hacking on
-- Keep up with AI APIs/Applications and optimize my workflow to consume their power.
+- Keep up with AI tooling and optimize my workflow to consume their power.

 ## :speech_balloon: Contacts
 - :envelope: andrew.saeed.zachary@gmail